haberdashPI/vscode-master-key/notes.md

 wishlist:

+- use `getExtension` on each required extension, and offer to install if it fails (does this work for any extension? or does `activate` have to return something)

 - IMPROVEMENT: add command to delete all but primary selection in selection utilities

 - idea: we want the default mode (which can be set by the user)